ndapa/ndapa.github.io/index.md

 She is a recipient of the NSF CAREER Award and the Otto Hahn Medal, and her work has contributed to advancing NLP through the development of novel datasets, models, and tools.

-Prior to UCSD, she completed a postdoctoral fellowship in the Machine Learning Department at Carnegie Mellon University. she holds a BSc and MSc in Computer Science from the University of Cape Town, and she earned her PhD from the Max Planck Institute for Informatics and Saarland University.
+Prior to UCSD, she completed a postdoctoral fellowship in the Machine Learning Department at Carnegie Mellon University.
+She holds a BSc and MSc in Computer Science from the University of Cape Town, and obtained her PhD from the Max Planck Institute for Informatics and Saarland University.

 ---